Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 >}}

-And since, once they have been evaluated by the networking interface, both the Preamable+SFD and FCS serve no further relevant purpose, they are stripped out before the remaining packet bits are forwarded up the networking stack.
+And since, once they have been evaluated by the networking interface, both the Preamble+SFD and FCS serve no further relevant purpose, they are stripped out before the remaining packet bits are forwarded up the networking stack.

 Now, since we're going through the Microchip PHY, we won't actually be interfacing directly with the Ethernet physical layer, as it will be abstracting away the precise 100BASE-TX PHY behavior, though the full ethernet frame will remain intact (including Preamble+SFD+FCS)